Aboriginal and Torres Strait Islander Health Worker and Practitioner Excellence Awards

-Aboriginal and Torres Strait Islander Health Workers and Practitioners are the essential conduit between traditional and western health services.
-As agents of change they are critical to closing the health gap by delivering culturally safe, holistic and client focused care in often challenging circumstances and locations.
+Aboriginal Health Workers and Aboriginal Health Practitioners are the essential conduit between traditional and western health services.
+They are critical to closing the health gap by delivering culturally safe, holistic and client focused care in often challenging circumstances and locations.

-- Aboriginal Health Worker: Remote / Urban
+- Remote Aboriginal Health Worker

 - Dr John Hargrave Honour Roll

 To understand the roles of Aboriginal and Torres Strait Islander Health Workers and Practitioners, please read the fact sheet.

 Thank you to all of you who continue to support the awards by taking the time to nominate your peers.

 A special mention to our partners the Australian Government Department of Health, Rotary Club of Darwin, Sunrise, United Workers Union, Aboriginal Medical Services Alliance Northern Territory (AMSANT) and the National Association of Aboriginal and Torres Strait Islander Health Workers and Practitioners (NAATSIHWP).